 The Similarities Between King and Queen Sizes

-Except for the same length, King and Queen mattresses have one more thing in common.
+Except for the same length, King and Queen mattresses have a couple more things in common.

 The appearance of larger mattresses on the market had two causes: